 Saliva contains thousands of biomarkers of disease, in the form of microRNA.
-Wong’s lab is beginning to uncover combinations of microRNA that when present in the saliva indicate the presence of a number of systemic diseases.
-So far he has identified markers for pancreatic, gastric, breast and lung cancer, among others.
-But the concentrations of these markers are very small.
-At his lab at UCLA he is currently developing a prototype for a point-of-care diagnostic device, using a polymer based sensor.
-Our project sought to bring is research directly into the home.
-We decided to use carbon nanotubes, functionalised with biological probes, sensitive enough to detect 1 actomole concentrations.
+Wong’s lab has uncovered combinations of microRNA that when present in the saliva indicate the presence of a number of systemic diseases.
+So far he has identified markers of pancreatic, gastric, breast and lung cancer, among others.
+At his lab at UCLA he has developed a prototype for a point-of-care diagnostic device, using a polymer based sensor.
+Our improvement leveraged carbon nanotubes, functionalised with biological probes, sensitive enough to detect 1 actomole concentration of mRNA.
 We ran a full quantum mechanical simulation of the nanosensor, and developed a mechanism to make it reusable.
 The device would sit beside the bathroom sink, and once a week a light would appear indicating it was time to test.
-A simple lick of a finger, wiped across the nanosensor would provide sufficient saliva to run the test.
+A lick of a finger, wiped across the nanosensor would provide sufficient saliva to run the test.
 The results would be sent to the cloud to a team of dedicated medical professionals, who would only be needed for review when a result was abnormal.
 The customer would simply see a green light, indicating all was well, or a red light, indicating they needed to seek professional advice.

-By testing on a weekly basis, for combinations of hundreds of biomarkers, we can start to build a new model of the human body.
-We would reduce the false positives normally seen with traditional one-shot screening programmes, by increasing the reliability through regular tests.
+We aimed to reduce the false positives normally seen with traditional one-shot screening programmes, by increasing the reliability through regular, weekly, at home testing.